 Most pistol malfunctions occur as a result of poor care and maintenance of the firearm in question.
 We’re going to take a look at how you can go about maintaining your glock pistol.
-Glock gun cleaning is a habit every glock owner should practice regularly, so we’re going to dive into 8 easy steps for cleaning a glock pistol.
+Glock gun cleaning is a habit every glock owner should practice regularly and follow professional firearm communities like Arms Directory.
+So, we’re going to dive into 8 easy steps for cleaning a glock pistol.

 Gun Maintenance Tips

 First of all, before you do anything, you should always make a point of reading your gun owner’s manual.
 It will contain advice on how take apart your pistol, clean it safely and thoroughly, and reassemble it effectively.
 Secondly, you should always follow safely rules.
 Firearms are deadly weapons so you should take every precaution necessary to ensure whatever maintenance processes you are following, are done so as safely as possible.

 Before you take apart your firearm in order to clean it, you should ensure it is safely unloaded, and the ammunition is stored somewhere away from the pistol until you decide to load it again.
 Always wear protective clothing such as safety goggles and gloves to keep chemicals away from your skin and eyes.

 Your pistol should be cleaned and lubricated before it is first used, and again after each time it has been fired.
 Even if the pistol hasn’t been used, it should still be cleaned and lubricated once a month.
 Cleaning and lubricating your pistol regularly will help to prevent corrosion and ensure it operates optimally.

 Here Is A Simple Step-By-Step Guide To Cleaning Your Glock Pistol: